-THE ROARING 20s: YOUTH IN SOCIETY GOOD NEWS!
+THE ROARING 205 YOUTH IN SOCIETY GOOD NEWS!
 AND THE ROARING TWENTIES Good News! is set at a time when the United States was experiencing many changes.
 With the end of World War I and the prosperous economic period just before the Stock Market Crash in 1929, young people in the United States were exploring a new lifestyle and time period.
 YOUNG PEOPLE IN THE 1920S During the Roaring Twenties, young people were experiencing drastic cultural changes and found that many pre-war values and customs were out-of-date and irrelevant for the new times.
 As a result, young people began rebelling against societal norms and expectations that were enforced on them from their parent's generation.
 YOUNG WOMEN Young women of the twenties were instrumental in changing the morals and values of their time.
-As a result of the Women's Suffrage Movement, women were granted the right to vote.
-Similarly, growing numbers of young females began attending college and more became visible in the workplace.
 Straying away from Victorian morals, young women were smoking-something only men had done in previous years-and drinking alcohol which was illegal due to Prohibition.
 In an effort to be more modern, young women began liberating themselves by altering their appearance.
 Flappers were the epitome of modern fashion; they shortened their skirts, rid themselves of restrictive corsets, and bobbed their hair.
 Young women chose shorter, looser and boxier clothing that would allow them to freely move to the new, energetic dances of the Jazz Age.
 YOUNG MEN In the early 1900s, most young men were not enrolled in high school because they had been drafted into World War I. In the early 1920s however, young men were coming home from the war and looking for their next step.
 As a result, enrollment in colleges began to increase.
 Similarly, those who didn't choose college were looking for work.
-This influx created a younger generation of working and educated men.
-It also increased the number of men who were marrying young.